 - Seed multiple faults into a single mutant.

 - Called a "meta-mutant"

 - Divide the program into segments and track internal state of both original and all mutants when executing a segment.

-- If internal state differs, we consider mutants detected from that segment.

-- Program output does not need to differ.
+- Kill all detected mutants when intermediate state differs instead of waiting for output.

 - Decreases the number of test executions.

-- Also reduces threshold for what we consider detected.